 The Ergo’s finish is also incredibly slick when lubed up.
 Unlubed, it’s sticky; it attracts more hair than almost all the other silicone dildos I own.
 You will need some good water-based lube like Sliquid,4 or else riding the Ergo will feel rough.

 Later note: A few months after I published this review, Blush Novelties announced that all its Real Nude toys would move from having this kind of really sticky-tacky finish to having the less-sticky, more-glossy finish that my Real Nude Sumo has.
-I’m glad, because after a few months, I had to start keeping my Ergo separated from all my other silicone dildos because it was making them sticky too—gross.
+I’m glad, because after a few months, I had to start keeping my Ergo separated from all my other silicone dildos because it was making them a bit sticky too.

 But when it’s well-lubed, Ergo’s shaft provides very little friction, and no texture.
 It’s almost as smooth as using a very plain dildo with a gloss finish (like one of the Tantus Silks), as long as you re-lube often.
 And this is where the Ergo stops being perfect for me, personally.
 I’m drawn to the very realistic and the very fantastical, so the Ergo’s lack of shaft texture didn’t stimulate me as much as I would’ve liked.